Seraphyne/portfolio-final/README.md

 6) Updated the "First Project" since the Quiz App was already approved with links to the repo and live.
 7) Updated the "Second Project"'s name.

+###### New version 4.0
+Had made the necessary changes to make the portfolio looks like it should:
+1) Made some changes on the email submission.